The 8 Best Beaches in St. Augustine, Florida

 Anastasia State Park

 If you’re searching for a more active holiday, Anastasia State Park has all the hiking and nature activities you could ever dream of.
-Head over to Anastasia Watersports located within the state park.
+Head over to Anastasia Watersports, which is located within the state park.
 Here, you can rent kayaks, paddleboards, and canoes.
 And, just a 6-minute drive away, you can also easily explore Anastasia Island and take in its beautiful sandy beaches.

 St Augustine Anastasia State Park

 As one of the largest bird nesting spots in the state of Florida, it’s a bird lover’s paradise.
-A great way to spend the day is viewing wildlife at the bird sanctuary.
+Viewing wildlife at the bird sanctuary is a great way to spend the day.

 Anastasia State Park also has plenty of room for picnicking, hiking, walking, and running.
 Some trails aren’t paved, so strap on your hiking boots or comfortable sneakers.
 The park also has camping facilities for those who choose to stay the night.